microsoft/vscode-cmake-tools/docs/kits.rst

 #. **Ask VSWhere about Visual Studio installations**

-    CMake tools will search for an installed ``vswhere.exe`` executable and invoke it to ask about existing Visual Studio instances installed on the system.
+    CMake tools includes a bundled ``vswhere.exe`` which it uses to ask about existing Visual Studio instances installed on the system.

     For each of ``x86``, ``amd64``, ``x86_amd64``, ``x86_arm``, ``amd64_arm``,
     and ``amd64_x86``, CMake Tools will check for installed Visual C++ environments.
 A kit is generated for each existing MSVC toolchain.

-#. **Save results to cmake-kits.json**
+#. **Save results to the user-local kits file**

-    When finished, the ``cmake-kits.json`` file will be updated with the new kit information.
+    When finished, the :ref:`user-local <user-local-kits>` ``cmake-kits.json``
+    file will be updated with the new kit information.

     .. warning::